start portlet menu bar

 Here are a few items to consider when your goal is to build wealth.
 We believe they will help you make the right decisions!

-1. Get out of debt
+1. Get Out of Debt

-2. Make a budget
+2. Make a Budget

 If you aren’t keeping track of what money comes in and goes out, your finances can quickly spiral out of control.
 Consider making a budget that tracks your housing and living expenses, clothing and transportation costs, loan payments, and the amount of money you have to spend in ways you enjoy.
 Spending money on things you want as well as things you need is fine, but if you end up spending more money than you earn each month, it’s going to be hard for you to build wealth.

-3. Start an emergency fund
+3. Start an Emergency Fund

 Life can be full of unexpected expenses, like car repairs, copayments not covered by your medical insurance, or replacing broken personal electronic devices.
-Having an emergency fund that you can access easily, like in a savings account, can keep you on track, give you peace of mind, and stop you from scrambling to find the money to pay an important bill.
+Having an emergency fund you can access easily, like in a savings account, can keep you on track, give you peace of mind, and stop you from scrambling to find the money to pay an important bill.

-4. Save for retirement
+4. Save for Retirement

 Saving for retirement is an important way to build wealth.
 When you are young, making even small contributions to a retirement fund can make a big difference over a long period of time.
 Saving for retirement is even more important as you get older, and balancing investments in retirement —as well as your home—is generally a good idea.